 ARE YOU READY TO JOIN THE VAN LIFE AS A COUPLE?

-Have you been on a road trip like this?
+Have you tried van life with your partner?
 If you have any additional tips for our readers or questions please leave these in the comments below.

 To receive our articles and reviews straight to your inbox Subscribe Here.

 Read More About Road Trips

 - Best Road Trip Destinations For Solo Travellers

 - A Guide To Roadtripping Around the North Island, New Zealand

 - Iceland Road Trip: 5 Epic Hidden Gems To Seek Out